Brisbane Bears: Coach and player signings

 Collingwood's Mark Williams was the new club's first player signing.
 Other marquee signings were Geoff Raines and Jim Edmond, however most of the other players were from the SANFL and the WAFL.
 Most notably there were few local Queenslanders in the side.
 Queenslanders were approached, however there were very few playing in the VFL level at the time.
-In search of a marquee Queenslander, the Bears approached up and coming Hawthorn Football Club full-forward Jason Dunstall was with a million dollar deal to spearhead the club, however declined.
+In search of a marquee Queenslander, the Bears approached up and coming Hawthorn Football Club full-forward Jason Dunstall with a $2 million 10-year deal to spearhead the club, however he declined.
 The Bears were exposed for their lack of local talent but among the local names in the inaugural squad were Gary Shaw, Frank Dunell, Tony Beckett, Darren Carlson, Allan Giffard and Stuart Glascott.
 However few of the Queenslanders in the side made an impact.

-The new club was given very little time in which to set itself up, with few players and no suitable home ground.
-On December 23, Carrara Oval on the Gold Coast was announced as the home ground with a playing surface the same dimensions as the Melbourne Cricket Ground.
-Brisbane's main outdoor venues, the Brisbane Cricket Ground (Gabba) and Brisbane Showgrounds Main Oval, were unavailable due to long-term contracts and the Gabba was home to the greyhound racing club and was encircled by a dog racing track.
-The QAFL believed that the club should be based in Brisbane and supported the redevelopment of the Gabba (owned by the Gabba trust), or secondary options of a new stadium at Boondall or Chandler (on land owned by the government).

-The club's board, however, were of the opinion the club would not be viable without if it did not own its own stadium.
-Temporary stands, club rooms and facilities were erected around Carrara.
-The decision would begin a bitter and long protracted battle between the QAFL and the Bears which was not resolved until 1991.